Joya-Maria Azzi

-Joya-Maria Maroun Azzi (جويا ماريا مارون قزي; born 23 September 2000) is a Lebanese footballer who plays as a defensive midfielder or left-back for American club Iowa Raptors FC and the Lebanon national team.
+Joya-Maria Maroun Azzi (جويا ماريا مارون قزي; born 23 September 2000) is a Lebanese footballer who plays as a defensive midfielder or left-back for Lebanese club EFP.

 Early life

 Born in Ajaltoun, Lebanon, Azzi grew up in Okaibe, where she began playing football aged four.
 She initially played with local boys teams, before playing futsal with her high school team aged 13.

 Club career

 Early career

 Azzi joined her first girls football team at 14 years old, when she moved to Zouk Mosbeh.
-She then played for the under-17s and under-18s, before making her senior debut.
+She then played for the under-17s and under-18s, before making her senior debut in the Lebanese Women's Football League.
 Aged 18, she moved to EFP, playing for both their under-19 and senior teams.
 Azzi played two years for EFP.

+Move to the United States

 Central Methodist Eagles

 On 3 August 2021, Azzi joined the Central Methodist Eagles, the team of the Central Methodist University.
 She made her debut on 25 August, as a 60th-minute substitute in a 4–0 win against the William Woods Owls.

 Azzi played 11 regular season games, and helped her team finish as both league and tournament champions of the 2021 Heart of America Athletic Conference Tournament.
 She also finished semi-finalist of the NAIA Women's Soccer Championship.